Bad57/Onset-Jobs/README.md

 📮 Discord : Bad#2024

-Made with 🖤 By Bad
+Made with 🖤 and a lot of 🍁 By Bad